Slackadays/Hajime/README.md

 # Requirements
 There are several prerequisites as of this writing.
 You'll need a Linux, or at least POSIX-compliant, system.
 To use a precompiled binary, an ARM device such as a Raspberry Pi is needed.
 Hajime was designed to be used with servers that have all server info on an external mass storage device such as a USB flash drive, although this feature is now optional.

+# What's up With That Name?
+"Hajime" is just "begin" in Japanese.
+I know this because I hear it a lot when practicing judo.

 # Instructions
 If you are using a precompiled binary, stay in this section.
 If you are compiling, skip this section.
 Download the version appropriate for your platform.
 Next, place it in a simple, memorable location.
 In my own server, I use /media.
 Now, run